 If you do not receive your race pack, please email us via the contact us form to inform us that your pack has not arrived.
 Then please arrive early on race day and go to the Administration Marquee where you will be issued with a new Race number and timing device.

-Entries will close when we have reached 6000 entries.
+Entries are open now and will close when we have reached 6000 entries.

 We have a limit of 6000 entries.

 No Refunds are offered if you are not able to run.
 No refund can be given if the race has to be cancelled or postponed due to circumstances outside our control, for instance by order of the government due to foot and mouth.
 Your entry fee is invested in the cost of staging the event, and the main costs to contractors, suppliers, administration etc are already committed well before race day.

 You can check by clicking the ‘Am I In’ section on the website.

 Using the online system, but if you do not have access to a computer, you can enter by post.

 Transfers of an entry to another person are permitted with the organisers consent up until 2nd Sepetmber 2019.
 Please download an substitution entry form, the substitute must fill it in and send it with your name and address with a cheque for £10 made payable to Running4Women Ltd/Windsor Half Marathon and send it back to Windsor Half Marathon, 64 Wildacres, Wollaston, Stourbridge, West Midlands.
 DY8 3PH.
 Please note entries to the Windsor Half Marathon are personal to the applicant.
 Any runner who competes in another person’s race number will be disqualified and also if part of a team, this will result in the team being disqualified.
 If you would like to pay by Bank Transfer please contact firstname.lastname@example.org for the details.

 Race numbers will be posted out approximately 3 weeks before the race.

 Pin your number to the front of your vest, one pin in each corner.